-oracle\sw\owner is the operating system user name of the Oracle software owner, for example oracle.
+oracle_sw_owner is the operating system user name of the Oracle software owner, for example oracle.

-You need to specify the ORACLE\BASE folder that contains all Oracle products.
+You need to specify the ORACLE BASE folder that contains all Oracle products.

-Note: If you have an existing Oracle base, then you can select it from the Use existing drop down box.
-By default, the drop down box contains the existing value for Oracle base selected.
+Note: If you have an existing ORACLE_BASE, then you can select it from the Use existing drop down box.
+By default, the drop down box contains the existing value for ORACLE_BASE selected.
+Refer to "Installing the Oracle Client Software" on page 2-4 for further

-If you do not have an Oracle base, then you can create a new one by editing the text in the list box.
+If you do not have an ORACLE_BASE, then you can create a new one by editing the text in the list.